 North Shoreview Levee and Pump Station Improvement Project statusCity of San Mateo Public Works staff worked throughout 2018 to obtain approval from the multiple regulatory stakeholders necessary to construct the levee and pump station.
 Only one regulatory body remains to complete the approvals for construction.
 Staff will continue to work to secure a Conditional Letter of Map Revision (CLOMR) from FEMA, which is key to the removal of properties from the special flood hazard area.
 Click here to read the most recent news.

 New Homes Entering "High Risk" Zones in April 2019

-FEMA recently performed a coastal study and released a preliminary map which is scheduled to become effective by the end of 2018.
+In 2018, FEMA performed a coastal study and released a preliminary map which is scheduled to become effective by April 5, 2019.
 An estimated additional 176 additional addresses could be added to the high-risk zone, although FEMA is still in the appeal resolution stage of releasing the map.
-View the Preliminary (2017) FEMA Flood Zone Map to see which additional areas may be affected in the North Central neighborhood, highlighted in red.
+View the pending (2019) FEMA Flood Zone Map to see which additional areas may be affected in the North Central neighborhood, highlighted in red.
 Notices will be sent to property owners when FEMA confirms the boundaries of the new map and when it will be published.
 In the meantime for more information, read the following informational handouts: Fact Sheet for Properties Newly Mapped Into-High Risk Areas and Map Changes & Flood Insurance: What Property Owners Need to Know.